viun-tech/public/clients/javascript/avis-client-js/generated/docs/ImageAttributeCategoryApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.ImageAttributeCategoryApi();
+let apiInstance = new ViunAvisClientJs.ImageAttributeCategoryApi();
-let imageAttributeCategoryRequest = new Avis.ImageAttributeCategoryRequest(); // ImageAttributeCategoryRequest |
+let imageAttributeCategoryRequest =
+  new ViunAvisClientJs.ImageAttributeCategoryRequest(); // ImageAttributeCategoryRequest |
 apiInstance.imageAttributeCategoryCreate(
   imageAttributeCategoryRequest,
   (error, data, response) => {